How To Build An Effective Skincare Routine With AMVital Products

 Morning routines focus on protection with antioxidants and SPF.
 Evening routines focus on treatment and repair with active ingredients and richer moisturizers.

-You can add targeted products (toners, eye creams, serums) based on specific needs, but these four steps form the essential foundation.
+You can add targeted products like toners or eye creams based on specific needs.
+These four steps form the essential foundation.

 What order should I apply skincare products?

-Apply products from thinnest to thickest consistency: cleanser → toner → serum → moisturizer → sunscreen (morning only).
+Apply products from thinnest to thickest consistency: cleanser, toner, serum, moisturizer, then sunscreen in the morning.
 Water-based products always go before oil-based products.

 Treatment products like retinol or vitamin C should go on clean skin before moisturizer so they can penetrate effectively.
-Oils go last because they're occlusive.
+Oils go last because they create a seal.

-Exception: Some very active treatments (like prescription retinoids) can be "buffered" by applying moisturizer first if you experience irritation.
+Some very active treatments can be buffered by applying moisturizer first if you experience irritation.

 How long does it take for a skincare routine to work?

-Initial improvements (hydration, texture) appear in 2-4 weeks.
+Initial improvements like hydration and texture appear in 2-4 weeks.
 This is when skin feels cleaner and more balanced from consistent care.

-Significant results for targeted concerns like dark spots, fine lines, or acne take 8-12 weeks.
-Skin cell turnover takes about 28 days, so you need multiple cycles to see change.
+Targeted concerns like dark spots, fine lines, or acne take 8-12 weeks.
+Skin cell turnover takes about 28 days, so you need multiple cycles to see real change.

-Deep concerns like hyperpigmentation or significant wrinkles may take 3-6 months.
-Take monthly progress photos to track improvement objectively.
+Deep concerns like significant dark marks may take 3-6 months.
+Take monthly progress photos to track improvement.

 Do I need different routines for morning and night?

 Evening focuses on repair and treatment.
-Active ingredients like retinol work best at night when skin is repairing.
-Heavier moisturizers prevent overnight moisture loss.
+Active ingredients like retinol work best at night when skin is repairing itself.
+Richer moisturizers prevent overnight moisture loss.

-Cleansing and moisturizing are essential for both.
-Treatment products and sunscreen determine the key differences between AM and PM routines.
+Cleansing and moisturizing are essential for both AM and PM.

 How many products do I actually need in my skincare routine?